git-disl/awesome_LLM-harmful-fine-tuning-papers/README.md

 💫 **We have updated our [survey](https://arxiv.org/pdf/2409.18169), including the discussion on the 14 ICLR2025 new submissions.**

 🔥 **We update a slide to introduce harmful fine-tuning attacks/defenses.
-Check out the [slide](https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers/blob/main/survey_slide.pdf) here**
+Check out the [slide](https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers/blob/main/survey_slide.pdf) here.**

 ## Content